ebzzry/ebzzry.github.io/src/y.md

 ## Step 5

-Next, you're going to isolate the Y combinator, from the `sum0` procedure.
+Next, you’re going to isolate the Y combinator, from the `sum0` procedure.

 ```scheme